Oil firms face soaring security bill after attacks

 Oil firms are experienced in operating in turbulent countries but often the threats are greater than ever before.

-Two operators of the Algerian gas plant, London-based BP (BP.L) and Norway’s Statoil (STL.OL), experienced their worst security incident in the siege staged by jihadists, who said they were retaliating against France’s intervention in Mali.
+Two operators of the Algerian gas plant, London-based BP and Norway’s Statoil, experienced their worst security incident in the siege staged by jihadists, who said they were retaliating against France’s intervention in Mali.

 BP has operated in Algeria for more than 60 years and the energy industry there suffered no major attacks even during a civil war in the 1990s between the secular government and Islamists.